Indirect costs of research

 Two concrete examples of benefits that accrued to UNBC recently from the Research Support Fund are described in the following paragraphs:

 Due to the Program, UNBC was able to continue re-directing some institutional funding to an Undergraduate Research Experience program, which provided $1500 to each of 20 students who chose to participate in a research project led by a faculty member.
 Due to the popularity of the program, only a fraction of the students who applied could be accepted.
 Providing funding for undergraduate research—both to enrich students’ educational experience and to enhance their ability to embark on a research career—was a long-term goal of the institution that was first realized in 2011/12.
 UNBC is grateful to the Research Support Fund for providing funding that has enabled the continuation of the Undergraduate Research Experience program.

 The operating costs for UNBC’s I.K.
 Barber Enhanced Forestry Laboratory were covered by the Research Support Fund.
 This building has been home to a number of research projects over the years, including projects focused on the mountain pine beetle and bioenergy.
 Given that UNBC is located in the heart of one of the most forestry-intensive regions in Canada, using the institution’s Research Support Fund to enable research in forestry-related disciplines is appropriate.

-UNBC’s Communications Department will work with the Office of Research and Innovation to issue news releases regarding significant outcomes resulting from Tri-Council-funded research projects during 2021/22.
+UNBC’s Communications and Marketing Department will work with the Office of Research and Innovation to issue news releases regarding significant outcomes resulting from Tri-Council-funded research projects during 2022/23.

 These news releases will include a description of the Tri-Council funding source, as well as a description of the funding received from the Research Support Fund to cover the indirect costs associated with the research.
 The stories may also be featured prominently on the UNBC website home page and promoted through the institution's social media channels.
 Some stories may also be featured in UNBC's bi-annual This is UNBC Magazine.